claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ### Types of Storage

 #### S3 File Gateway
-Allows you run gateway within your on-premises environment so you can interact through a SMB or NFS File system
+ Amazon S3 File Gateway supports a file interface into s3 and combines a service and a virtual software appliance.
+By using this combination, you can store and retrieve objects in Amazon S3 using industry-standard file protocols such as **Network File System (NFS)** and **Server Message Block (SMB)**.
 - **Data is cached at the file gateway** for low latency access
 -  Integrated with **Active Directory (AD)** for user authentication
--
 ![[Pasted image 20241007125534.png]]
 #### Volume Gateway
-Allows you to mount s3 as local drive using the iSCSI protocol
+Allows you to mount s3 as local drive using the **iSCSI** protocol
 - 2 types:
-		- **Store Volumes:** store primary data locally and asynchronously that data to AWS:
+		- **Store Volumes:** store primary data locally and asynchronously to AWS:
-			- Provide your on-premises applications with low-latency access to their entire datasets while still providing durable off-site backups.
+			- Provide your on-premises applications with **low-latency access** to their entire datasets while still providing durable off-site backups.
-			- Create storage volumes and mount them as iSCSI devices from your on-premises servers.
+			- **Create storage volumes** and mount them as iSCSI devices from your on-premises servers.
 			- Any data written to stored volumes are stored on your on-premises storage hardware.
 			- Amazon Elastic Block Store (EBS) snapshots are backed up to AWS S3.
-			- Stored Volumes can be between 1GB - 16TB in size
+			- **Stored Volumes can be between 1GB - 16TB in size**
 		- **Cache volumes:**
-			- Minimizes the need to scale your on-premises storage infrastructure while still providing your applications with low-latency data access.
+			- **Minimizes the need to scale your on-premises storage infrastructure** while still providing your applications with low-latency data access.
-			- Create storage volumes up to 32TB in size and attach them as iSCSI devices from your on-premises servers.
+			- **Create storage volumes up to 32TB in size and attach them as iSCSI** devices from your on-premises servers.
 			- Your gateway stores data that you write to these volumes in S3 and retains recently read data in your on-premises storage gateway cache, and upload buffer storage.
 			- Cached volumes can be between 1GB - 32GB in size